cmaureir/progra-alma/lectures/week5/lecture18.rst

     >>> m(2,6)
     12

-One of the advantages of this characteristic is that is possible to create functions which receive other functions as parameters.
+One of the advantages of this characteristic is that it is possible to create functions which receive other functions as parameters.

-In the following example, we define a function called `my_sum` which return the sum of the values lower than `n`, but before apply a function received with the `f` parameter.
+In the following example, we define a function called `my_sum` which returns the sum of the values lower than `n`, but before that, it applies a function received in the `f` parameter.

-The program call the function `my_sum` three times, in each case a different function is given as parameter.
+The program calls the function `my_sum` three times, in each case a different function is given as parameter.
-In this way, it is possible to use a unique function to calculate the sum of the values until 1000, the sum of the squares until 1000 and the sum of the cubes until 1000.::
+In this way, it is possible to use the same function to calculate the sum of the values until 1000, the sum of the squares until 1000 and the sum of the cubes until 1000.::